yjs/yjs/attributing-content.md

 You could use the same output to calculate a real diff as well (consisting of deletions and insertions only, without Attributions).

-`AttributionManager` is an abstract class for mapping attributions.
+`AbstractRenderer` is the abstract base class for renderers, which map attributions onto content.
 It is possible to highlight arbitrary content with this approach.

-The AttributionManager is encodes very efficiently.
+The attribution data is encoded very efficiently.
 The ids are encoded using run-length encoding and the Attributes are de-duplicated and only encoded once.
 The above example encodes in 20 bytes.